Azure/azure-workload-identity/docs/book/src/topics/self-managed-clusters/service-account-key-rotation.md

 kubectl exec dummy-pod -- cat /var/run/secrets/tokens/azure-identity-token
 ```

 Decode your token using [jwt.io][3].
-The `kid` field in the token header should be the same as the `kid` of `generate-jwks --public-keys sa-new.pub | jq -r '.keys[0].kid'`.
+The `kid` field in the token header should be the same as the `kid` of `azwi jwks --public-keys sa-new.pub | jq -r '.keys[0].kid'`.
 This means that the service account token is signed by the new private key.

 ### 6. Cleanup